NEONScience/NEON-Data-Skills/tutorials/R/Geospatial-skills/primer-raster-r/Image-Raster-Data-In-R/Image-Raster-Data-In-R.md

     # Make a new stack in the order we want the data in
     orderRGBstack <- stack(rgbRaster$band58,rgbRaster$band34,rgbRaster$band19)

-    ## Error in h(simpleError(msg, call)): error in evaluating the argument 'x' in selecting a method for function 'stack': object 'rgbRaster' not found

     # write the geotiff
     # change overwrite=TRUE to FALSE if you want to make sure you don't overwrite your files!
     writeRaster(orderRGBstack,paste0(wd,"NEON-DS-Field-Site-Spatial-Data/SJER/RGB/rgbRaster.tif"),"GTiff", overwrite=TRUE)

-    ## Error in h(simpleError(msg, call)): error in evaluating the argument 'x' in selecting a method for function 'writeRaster': object 'orderRGBstack' not found

 ## Import A Multi-Band Image into R